JNSStudios/ToonTuber-Player/README.md

         "creator": "type your username and/or real name here", "created": "don't worry about this, it'll be overwritten by the editor program", "last_modified": "same with this one",
-        "random_duplicate_reduction": 0 to 1,
+        "player_version": "IMPORTANT: type the version of ToonTuber Player that this Tuber is intended for", "random_duplicate_reduction": 0 to 1,
         "expressions": [
             {